-This, without a doubt, is the best vegan chocolate cake I've made.
+This is, without a doubt, the best vegan chocolate cake I've ever made.
 Super fluffy and the sauce is wonderful!
-The recipe is based on the chocolate cake from the iconic Moosewood restaurant in New York City.
+The recipe is based on the chocolate cake from the iconic Moosewood restaurant in New York.

-Be sure to include the vinegar ... it sounds strange but it's really just to bring a fluffier consistency to the cake since it doesn't take eggs.
+Don't forget to include the vinegar... it sounds strange, but it's just to give the cake a fluffier consistency since it doesn't contain eggs.

 (Serves 6 to 8)